FirmoDaniel/Total_Health_At_Home/README.md

 * I want to navigate the site's content.
     1. A static, collaspible header contains all the nav elemnets available to new users.
-Although registration/login is rerquired to access more functions, the main content is available to read.
+Although registration/login is required to access more functions, the main content is available to read.

 * I want to see all available products and their distinct features based on my preferences.
     1. The Products page lists all available products on cards.
 The costs and core category are front and center.